The story behind Mother Cover.

 The “professional” about me bit:

-In addition to her role at Mother Cover, Beth also serves as a fractional CMO, leveraging her experience across demand gen, product marketing, and brand strategy to help companies achieve their growth targets while coaching the next generation of leaders to hit their goals without burning themselves out or compromising their values.
+In addition to her role at Mother Cover, as her capacity allows, Beth still advises companies as a fractional CMO, leveraging her experience across demand generation, product marketing, and brand strategy.